SMART Recommendation in Investigation

 Moreover, steps must be taken to fight complacency and ‘organisational rust’.
 Changes should be sustained over a long period of time, or better, forever.
 This all requires careful consideration, with effective planning, robust strategies and successful communication.

-After the recommendations have been adopted and embedded, you must check regularly that the new ways of working are actually in place and working to expectation.
+After the SMART recommendations have been adopted and embedded, you must regularly check that the new ways of working are actually in place and working to expectation.
 This requires testing and trending.
 Many companies trend, and there is much value in doing so, but care must be taken to ensure the categories chosen are appropriate, clear and worthwhile.
 The number of categories selected must relate to the number of reported incidents and the number of contributory factors in order to produce credible data.

 Trending of Technical Failures: